Detectability of Varied Hybridization Scenarios using Genome-Scale Hybrid Detection Methods: Materials and Methods

 \subsubsection{Patterson's D-Statistic (ABBA-BABA)}

 Patterson's D-Statistic \cite{pattersonD}, much like HyDe, involves the calculation of site pattern frequencies from SNPs and scales in a similar manner with respect to sequence length and number of taxa to compare.
-Patterson's D-statistic is defined as $D = \frac{ABBA - BABA}{ABBA + BABA}$ where $A$ and $B$ are either distinct alleles or sites.
+Patterson's D-statistic is defined as $D = \frac{ABBA - BABA}{ABBA + BABA}$ where $A$ and $B$ are distinct alleles.
 Each of the four positions in these nucleotide sequences belong to one of four taxa: three of these taxa are compared to each other for hybrid identification, and the fourth is used as an outgroup.
-Under the null hypothesis of no hybridization, the D statistic is expected to be zero, as the frequency of ``ABBA" and ``BABA" occurring should be equal.
-Significant deviation from 0 implies gene flow events (Figure \ref{fig:abba-baba}).
-Note that the Patterson's D-statistic does not indicate directionality of this introgression event.
+Under the null hypothesis of no hybridization, the D-statistic is expected to be zero, as the frequency of ``ABBA'' and ``BABA'' patterns should be equal.
+Significant deviation from 0 are attributed to gene flow events (Figure \ref{fig:abba-baba}).
+We note that the Patterson's D-statistic does not indicate the directionality of gene flow.

-In terms of efficiency, testing on all permutations of three taxa, with a specified outgroup, computing time of Patterson's D-Statistic on an alignment of length $L$, containing $n$ taxa scales with respect to $4L \times \frac{n!}{(n-3)!}$.
-However, Patterson's D-statistic is symmetric, such that the resulting D-statistic of the topology ((a,b),c) is equal to the negative D-statistic given the topology ((b,a),c).
-Further reduction of the number of tests occurs when provided the correct topology of the underlying species tree.
-As a result, only one test is necessary per triple $O(L n^{3})$.
+In terms of computational efficiency, testing on all permutations of three taxa, with a specified outgroup, computing time of Patterson's D-Statistic on an alignment of length $L$, containing $n$ taxa scales with respect to $4L \times \frac{n!}{(n-3)!}$, giving a time complexity is $O(n^{3}L)$.
+However, it is worth noting that Patterson's D-statistic is symmetric, such that the resulting D-statistic of the topology ((a,b),c) is equal to the negative D-statistic given the topology ((b,a),c).
+Further reduction of the number of tests occurs when provided the correct topology of the underlying species tree, as is necessary, as the D-statistic relies upon the structure of the major tree.
+As a result, only one test is necessary per subset of three taxa.